TRNisbet/laughing-octo-pancake/schedule.md

 *Updated Wednesday Jan 25*

 ## Class Agenda Jan 25
-    - Do we know time limit requirements of presentation?
+    ~~- Do we know time limit requirements of presentation?~~
     - Go over schedule and what is expected from each person for each deadline.
     - Review visualizations provided by Ash and give feedback.
     - Review or start coding models and run data through at least one, once.
     - Discuss possible optimizations and set deadlines for them.
-    - Make sure each team member has at least 12 commits.
+    - Make sure each team member has at least 12 commits - will probably have with no problem, on time.
     - Review Readme and add updates.
     - Submit link for Deliverable 1 for grading.

+Notes from Jan 25 Meeting
+    - Tom removing index from csv's for model efficiency and fixing dup...
+    - We are not seeing that the dataset has less data after dups removed, etc. Tom is going to fix the file and push it up.
+    - Try Google Collab with the plot?
+    - We are using a logistic regression model.
+    - Whiteboarding tool?
+    - Tom has an idea for the website/dashboard
+    - Read up on seaborn
+    - 10 AM on Sunday
+    - 1 PM Saturday
+    - Friday - HTML

 ## Segment One Requirements